botasis/runtime/README.md

        }
        ```

-With Botasis Runtime you shouldn't think of Telegram infrastructure.
+With Botasis Runtime you shouldn't think about Telegram infrastructure.
 Just write your business logic as you already do
 for HTTP request handling!

 ## Key Features